Trump assembles a ragtag crew of conspiracy-minded allies in flailing bid to reverse election loss

-Members of the group assembled in the Oval Office on Friday for a marathon meeting that lasted for more than four hours and included discussion of tactics ranging from imposing martial law in swing states to seizing voting machines through executive fiat.
+Members of the group assembled in the Oval Office on Friday for a marathon meeting that lasted more than four hours and included discussion of tactics ranging from imposing martial law in swing states to seizing voting machines through executive fiat.
 The meeting exploded into shouting matches as outside advisers and White House aides clashed over the lack of a cohesive strategy and disagreed about the constitutionality of some of the proposed solutions.

-Trump’s desire to remain in power was dampened further Monday as Barr said he saw no basis for the federal government to seize voting machines and that he did not intend to appoint a special counsel to investigate allegations of voter fraud.
+Trump’s desire to remain in power was dampened further Monday as Barr said that he saw no basis for the federal government to seize voting machines and that he did not intend to appoint a special counsel to investigate allegations of voter fraud.

 “If I thought a special counsel at this stage was the right tool and was appropriate, I would name one, but I haven’t, and I’m not going to,” Barr said during a news conference.